pterodactyl/documentation/wings/1.0/installing.md

 chmod u+x /usr/local/bin/wings
 ```

-If you are using an ARM CPU, download the ARM Wings executable instead by running these commands.
+If you are using an AArch64/ARM64 CPU, download the ARM64 Wings executable instead by running these commands.

 ```bash
 mkdir -p /etc/pterodactyl